 - 1. International Covenant on Civil and Political Rights (ICCPR) - 2.
 International Covenant on Economic, Social and Cultural Rights (ICESCR) - 3.
-Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) - 4.
-Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - 5.
+Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - 4.
 Convention on the Rights of the Child (CRC)